D0men1c0/ISSR_Darkweb/README.md

 Contains script merged BERT models.

 5. `MLModelsBERT`
-    Contains Machine Learning scripts and models used to validate datasets obtained from BERT approaches on content and threads.
+    Contains Machine Learning scripts and models used to validate datasets obtained from BERT approaches on content and threads including LightGBM and LSTM.

 6. `ShowModelsBaselineBERT`
     Displays baseline BERT models.